aultimus/baconometer/README.md

 ## Running

-- `make up-dev` – Starts the full stack (Neo4j and your app) using Docker Compose.
+- `make run` – Starts the full stack (Neo4j and your app) using Docker Compose.
 - `make create-indexes` - Has to be ran whilst service is running after database has been recreated.
 You need to standup neo4j with the correct container name first (docker-compose up in another shell)

 ### Running in the Debugger (VS Code)